 Bakhchysarai Highway (T0117) is a challenging road located in central Crimea, running from Yalta to Bakhchysarai.

-Т1421 is the name of a challenging mountain road located in the Lviv Oblast of Ukraine.
+Т1421 is a challenging mountain road located in the Lviv Oblast of Ukraine.

 Hoverla Mountain is a high mountain pass at an elevation of 2.061m (6,762ft) above the sea level, located in the Eastern Beskides, in the Chornohora region, Ukraine.
 Hoverla mountain is the highest mountain in Ukraine and part of the Carpathian Mountains.

 Manyava waterfall is located up the river near Manyava settlement in the Carpathian mountains, in Ukraine.
 The waterfall is 18 meters high and it’s situated in a deep and narrow rocky canyon, and the road to rech the waterfall is an extreme dirt track.